shofirocky/shofirocky/README.md

 #### Software Engineer (QA)

-Result-oriented  Software QA Engineer with a focus on Software Quality Assurance .
-3 years of experience on Technical Support to the clients, Detect Software defects .
-Skilled in Software Testing with excellent analysis, assessment and understanding abilities as well as a strong attention to small details of accurately identifying all problems and bugs quickly and effectively .
+Result-oriented Software QA Tester with a focus on Software Quality Assurance.
+3 years of experience in developing and executing comprehensive test plans, collaborating with crossfunctional teams, and implementing testing processes.
+Skilled in Software Testing with excellent analysis, assessment and understanding abilities as well as a strong attention to small details of accurately identifying all problems and bugs quickly and effectively.

 Skills:  Jmeter / Postman / Agile / JIRA / Security Tesing / Linux CLI Commands / cPanel / Git / Cypress / Programming Languages- Javascript, Python
 - 🔭 I’m currently working on Software QA Engineer